• Skip to primary navigation

 The Technology Behind Electronic Organs:

-Even though fancy organs are expensive and tricky to build, make a simple one yourself with a basic circuit.
+Even though fancy organs are expensive and tricky to build make a simple one yourself with this simple circuit.

 This circuit is easier to use than others because it does not require a complicated setup.

-• One part tone generator makes the basic musical tones.
+• One part tone generator makes the simple musical tones.

-• Another part vibrato unit can add a little shake to the sound, making it more interesting optional.
+• Another part vibrato unit can add a little shake to the sound making it more interesting option.

-• You touch a probe to choose different notes.
+• One can touch a probe to choose different notes.

 • The sound changes depending on a special chain of parts.

-• The whole thing uses very little power, so you can run it with a regular battery.
+• The whole circuit uses very little power so one can run it with a regular battery.

 Circuit Working: